 Aspartame is Nutrasweet and has been shown to kill brain cells (source).

 I can tell you that I had horrid insomnia from that stuff–I used to drink a lot of Diet Coke when I was a waitress.
 I loved it, but….totally not worth it.
-I’m glad I got the insomnia because it was the trigger for me to get off of it and save a few of the brain cells that I have left.
+I’m glad I got the insomnia because it was the trigger for me to get off of it and save at least a few of the brain cells I have left.

 At 5.625 mg/kg (that would be , this sweetener has been shown to cause oxidative stress in the brain and memory issues. (source)

 Unlike other studies where they use a HUGE amount of sweeteners, etc., in the tests, this study did NOT include a lot of aspartame.

 For a 125 pound adult, this would be 319 mg of aspartame, and there is 125 mg in a Diet Coke!!